Alpha-VLLM/Lumina-T2X/lumina_t2i/README.md

 Lumina-T2I is a model that generates images base on text condition, supporting various text encoders and models of different parameter sizes.
 With minimal training costs, it achieves high-quality image generation by training from scratch.
 Additionally, it offers usage through CLI console programs and Web Demo displays.

+Our generative model has `LargeDiT` as the backbone, the text encoder is the `LLaMa` 7B model, and the VAE uses a version of `sdxl` fine-tuned by stabilityai.

+- Generation Model: Large-DiT
+- Text Encoder: LLaMa-7B
+- VAE: stabilityai/sd-vae-ft-sdxl

 ## 📰 News

 - [2024-4-1] 🚀🚀🚀 We release the initial version of Lumina-T2I for text-to-image generation